Holders Man City To Face Real Madrid In Champions League Quarters - UrduPoint

 Arsenal will face Harry Kane's Bayern Munich, while Paris Saint-Germain meet Barcelona and Atletico Madrid will take on Borussia Dortmund in the other ties.

-Pep Guardiola's City will travel to the Spanish capital for the first leg on April 9 or 10, with the return in Manchester a week later.
+Pep Guardiola's City will travel to the Spanish capital for the first leg on April 9, with the return in Manchester on April 17.

 City beat Madrid in the semi-finals last season on the way to winning the Champions League for the first time, following a 1-1 draw at the Santiago Bernabeu with a stunning 4-0 victory at home in the second leg.